Getting started with the Catalog Insights dashboards

 Best cross-sell date

-The product analysis report determines the best timing to attempt to cross-sell to profiles.
-The Best cross-sell date property requires customers to have made at least 1 purchase, and is based on the purchasing patterns of similar customers that have bought the same item.
-This is a dynamic property that updates daily, but only when a profile makes a purchase.
+The Best cross-sell date property indicates the optimal time to attempt a cross-sell for a profile, based on the purchasing patterns of customers who bought the same item.
+This is a dynamic property that updates daily when a profile makes a purchase.

 If there is not enough data to make a recommendation based on a product's subsequent purchases, Klaviyo will identify the best cross-sell date based on your entire product catalog.